← Blog

 Why the mid-30s specifically?

 Your 20s are largely about proving something — to yourself, to the world.
-You're accumulating: experience, relationships, identity markers.
+You're accumulating: experience, credentials, identity markers.
 Stuckness in your 20s often has an obvious cause.
 Change the job, move cities, end the relationship.
 It responds to movement.

 What stuckness at 35 actually looks like